-- Reconvenes the planning team to conduct a comprehensive review of the ISP at least annually or sooner if a participant's needs change or if a participant requests that the planning team be reconvened. - Reviews participant progress on goals/objectives and initiates ISP team discussions or meetings when services are not achieving desired outcomes. - The Supports Coordinator annually completes the SIB-R, the Parental Stress Scale, and the assessment information on the ISP form as part of the comprehensive review.
-The Supports Coordinator will use information from the assessments, as well as any additional assessments completed based on the unique needs of the participant, to revise the ISP to address all of the participant's needs. - At the annual ISP meeting, the SC will provide the participant and his or her family with information on competitive integrated employment during the planning process and upon request; - At least annually, and as needed, the Supports Coordinator assists the participant's physician, physician's assistant, or nurse practitioner in completing the Medical Evaluation form (MA-51) as necessary. - This includes helping the participant to schedule the appointment, helping the participant to arrange for transportation to the appointment, reviewing the completed form to ensure it is completed accurately, answering questions from the medical professional completing the medical evaluation, including the purpose of the form, and facilitating that the medical evaluation form is shared with the supports coordinator who keeps the original in the participant's file. - Informs participants about and facilitates access to unpaid, informal, local, generic, and specialized non-waiver services and supports that may address the identified needs of the participant and help achieve the goals specified in the ISP - Provides information to participants on the right to a fair hearing and assists with fair hearing requests when needed and upon request - Assists participants in participating in civic duties. - Coordinates ISP planning with providers of service to ensure there are no gaps in service or inconsistencies between services; coordinates with other entities, resources and programs as necessary to ensure all areas of the participant's needs are addressed; and contacts family, friends, and other community members as needed to facilitate coordination of the participant's natural support network - Assists with resolving barriers to service delivery - Keeps participants and others who are responsible for planning and implementation of non-waiver services included in the ISP informed of participant's progress and changes that may affect those services - Responds to and assesses emergency situations and incidents and assures that appropriate actions are taken to protect the health and welfare of participants - Arranges for modifications of services and service delivery, as necessary to address the needs of the participant, and modifies the ISP accordingly - Works with ODP on the authorization of services on an ongoing basis and when ODP identifies issues with requested services - Communicates the authorization status of services to ISP team members, as appropriate
+- \Reconvenes the planning team to conduct a comprehensive review of the ISP at least annually or sooner if a participant's needs change or if a participant requests that the planning team be reconvened. - \Reviews participant progress on goals/objectives and initiates ISP team discussions or meetings when services are not achieving desired outcomes. - \The Supports Coordinator annually completes the SIB-R, the Parental Stress Scale, and the assessment information on the ISP form as part of the comprehensive review.
+The Supports Coordinator will use information from the assessments, as well as any additional assessments completed based on the unique needs of the participant, to revise the ISP to address all of the participant's needs. - \ At the annual ISP meeting, the SC will provide the participant and his or her family with information on competitive integrated employment during the planning process and upon request; - \At least annually, the Supports Coordinator assists the participant's physician in completing the level of care reevaluation as necessary. - \ Informs participants about and facilitates access to unpaid, informal, local, generic, and specialized non-waiver services and supports that may address the identified needs of the participant and help achieve the goals specified in the ISP - \ Provides information to participants on the right to a fair hearing and assists with fair hearing requests when needed and upon request - \Assists participants in participating in civic duties. - \Coordinates ISP planning with providers of service to ensure there are no gaps in service or inconsistencies between services; coordinates with other entities, resources and programs as necessary to ensure all areas of the participant's needs are addressed; and contacts family, friends, and other community members as needed to facilitate coordination of the participant's natural support network - \ Assists with resolving barriers to service delivery - \ Keeps participants and others who are responsible for planning and implementation of non-waiver services included in the ISP informed of participant's progress and changes that may affect those services - \ Responds to and assesses emergency situations and incidents and assures that appropriate actions are taken to protect the health and welfare of participants - \Arranges for modifications of services and service delivery, as necessary to address the needs of the participant, and modifies the ISP accordingly - \Works with ODP on the authorization of services on an ongoing basis and when ODP identifies issues with requested services - \Communicates the authorization status of services to ISP team members, as appropriate